nchatpre/CISSP-study-guide/Domain 1 Seucrity and Risk Management.md

 1. Annualised Loss Expectancy
 2. Single Loss Expectancy

-## Threat Modeling - is the security process where potential threats are identified, categorised and analysed.
+## Threat Modeling - is the security process where potential threats are identified, categorised and analysed

 1. proactive - perform proactive during design and development
 2. reactive - perform once a product has been deployed - also called threat hunting